Snacks for Football Players – How to Fuel Your Performance

 A final note on hydration is the importance of athletes avoiding energy drinks.
 Energy drinks contain caffeine along with a “proprietary blend” of ingredients claiming to increase energy levels.

 The energy blends may include ingredients such as: taurine, B Vitamins, guarana, green tea extract, L-carnitine, ginseng, ginger root, and chromium.
-The combination of ingredients in the drink may have a synergistic effect in the body and lead to health concerns.
+The combination of ingredients in the drink may have a synergistic effect in the body and lead to health concerns (34).

 Bottom line – consuming energy drinks, especially in combination with intense workouts and summer heat can be dangerous.
-If you need more energy – make sure you are eating enough to support your workouts and daily activities, staying well-hydrated, and getting enough sleep.
+If football players need more energy – they should make sure they are eating enough calories to support their workouts and daily activities, staying well-hydrated, and getting enough sleep.

-You now have a sports nutrition game plan to keep you fueled this season.
+You now have a sports nutrition game plan to keep football players fueled this season.
 Remember the importance of planning ahead, staying hydrated, fueling before activity, and recovery nutrition afterwards.
 It’s time for Friday Night Lights!

 For additional suggestions on ways to meet your performance nutrition needs visit with a sports dietitian nutritionist who can work with you on developing a customized sports nutrition meal plan.